Central Bank Digital Currency with Collateral-constrained Banks: Abstract

 \section{Abstract}

-We analyze the risks to financial stability following the introduction of a central bank digital currency (CBDC).
-The CBDC competes with commercial bank deposits as the household's source of liquidity.
-We revisit the result in the literature regarding the equivalence of payment systems by introducing a collateral constraint for banks when borrowing from the central bank.
-When comparing two equilibria with and without the CBDC, the central bank can ensure the same equilibrium allocation and price system by offering loans to banks.
-However, to access loans, banks must hold government bonds as collateral at the expense of extending credit to firms, and the central bank assumes part of the credit-extension role.
-Thus, in the equivalence analysis, while the CBDC introduction has no real effects on the economy, it does not guarantee full neutrality as it affects banks' business models.
-We also analyze the dynamics of an increase in the CBDC and show that the CBDC not only does not cause bank disintermediation and financial instability but may foster an expansion of bank credit to firms. \\
+We analyze the risks to bank intermediation following the introduction of a central bank digital currency (CBDC) competing with commercial bank deposits as households’ source of liquidity.
+We revisit the result in the literature regarding the equivalence of payment systems introducing a collateral constraint on banks borrowing from the central bank.
+Comparing two equilibria with and without the CBDC, we find that even with this constraint, the central bank can ensure the same equilibrium allocation and price system by offering loans to banks.
+However, to access loans, banks must hold collateral at the expense of extending credit to firms.
+Thus, while the CBDC introduction has no real effects on the economy, it does not guarantee full neutrality as it affects banks’ business models.
+In a dynamic model extension, we examine the effects of an increase in the CBDC and show that the CBDC does not cause bank disintermediation or crowd out deposits but may foster an expansion of bank credit to firms. \\

-\textbf{JEL codes}: E42, E58, G21 \\ \textbf{Keywords}: Central bank digital currency, collateral-constrained bank, equivalence, credit extension\blfootnote{This paper previously circulated under the title ``Unveiling the Interplay between Central Bank Digital Currency and Bank Deposits".
+\textbf{JEL codes}: E42, E58, G21 \\ \textbf{Keywords}: CBDC, collateral-constrained bank, equivalence, credit extension\blfootnote{This paper previously circulated under the title ``Unveiling the Interplay between Central Bank Digital Currency and Bank Deposits''.
 We are grateful to Mikael Carlsson, Daria Finocchiaro, Ulf Söderström, and Karl Walentin for their invaluable guidance and continuous support.
-For their useful feedback and comments, we also thank Itai Agur, Ragna Alstadheim, Darrel Duffie, Rod Garratt, Ricardo Lagos, Cyril Monnet, Dirk Niepelt (discussant) and Joshua Weiss (discussant), as well as conference and seminar participants at Uppsala University, New York University, the 2nd PhD Workshop in Money and Finance at Sveriges Riksbank, the 2nd Conference on the Economics of CBDC by the Bank of Canada and Sveriges Riksbank and the CEPR-ECB Conference on the Macroeconomic Implications of CBDCs.}
+For their useful feedback and comments, we also thank Itai Agur, Ragna Alstadheim, Lorenzo Burlon (discussant), Darrel Duffie, Rod Garratt, Ricardo Lagos, Cyril Monnet, Dirk Niepelt (discussant), Anna Rogantini Picco (discussant), and Joshua Weiss (discussant), as well as conference and seminar participants at Uppsala University, New York University, the 2nd PhD Workshop in Money and Finance at Sveriges Riksbank, the 2nd Conference on the Economics of CBDC by the Bank of Canada and Sveriges Riksbank, the CEPR-ECB Conference on the Macroeconomic Implications of CBDCs, the 16th Nordic Summer Symposium in Macroeconomics, and the Economics of Payments XIII Conference at the Oesterreichische Nationalbank.
+We are also grateful to the anonymous referee and to Editor Luc Laeven for their constructive comments, which helped improve the paper.}

 \restoregeometry